1. Review the The KeenASR API Reference

 4. Make Sure the App has Microphone Access

 When an Android app captures audio from the microphone, it must ask the user for permission.
 This logic needs to be built into your app.
 The proof of concept app on Github shows one way to do this.
 Note that this is a very simple proof-of-concept, approach.
-In a real app you would want to gracefully handle the case when a user declines providing access to the microphone.
+In a real app you would want to gracefully handle the case when a user declines providing access to the microphone and make sure access is properly granted before you start using the SDK.

 5. Initialize the SDK, Set up the Listener, and Set the VAD Parameters and Other Settings

 Initialize the SDK using the path to the ASR Bundle (on the internal or external storage).
-This process takes a few seconds, so you may run it in a background thread (AsyncTask).
+This process can takes a couple of seconds, so you may need to run it in a background thread (AsyncTask).

 KASRRecognizer.initWithASRBundleAtPath(asrBundlePath, getApplicationContext());